Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 Being a scapegoat comes with being bullied.
 If you set boundaries, however, people are least likely to bully you.
 Therefore, there’s also less chance of you being a scapegoat.

-It’s clearly communicating to others what you will and will not tolerate and what they can expect from you if they violate one of your boundaries.
+It’s clearly communicating to others what you will and will not tolerate.
+It’s also telling them what they can expect if they violate one of your boundaries.

-It takes confidence to set boundaries, which, sadly, is something a few bullying targets have.
+It takes confidence to set boundaries, which, sadly, most victims lack.
 Moreover, bullies don’t respect boundaries because they don’t acknowledge them.
-Therefore, you may need to prepare yourself to fight to protect your boundaries.
+Therefore, you may need to prepare yourself to fight to protect yours.

-But, I want you to know this.
-Having boundaries is not wrong nor is it selfish.
-Neither is expressing the freedom to be yourself and asserting your right not to be violated
+But I want you to know this.
+Having boundaries is not wrong.
+And it isn’t selfish.
+It gives you the freedom to be yourself.
+Why?
+Because you assert your right not to be violated.

 If you have no boundaries, you get no respect.

-However, any time you don’t set boundaries, you give up your rights to be treated with dignity and respect.
-You end up looking like a simp.
+However, whenever you don’t set boundaries, you give up your right to be treated with respect.
+Therefore, you end up looking like a simp.

-Whereas, when you do set boundaries, you enact your autonomy and speak from a place of self-care and self-love.
+Whereas when you set boundaries, you exercise and speak from a place of self-love.
 In doing this, you take your personal power back.

 when you set boundaries, you take back your personal power

 Again, setting boundaries won’t be easy.
 In fact, it will probably make some people angry.
-However, understand that if people become angry at you for having personal boundaries, it’s because they’re afraid they’ll no longer be getting the benefits they’ve enjoyed… benefits they’ve been getting at your expense!
+However, understand that there’s a reason people become angry at you for having boundaries.

-You must have the courage to keep setting those limits no matter how others feel or how they react.
+You must have the courage to set limits, no matter how others feel or how they react.
 If your boundaries offend people, tough cookies.

 So, always set boundaries and be prepared to fight to protect them.